rsta2/circle-docs/docs/basic-system-services/system-log.rst

 Initialization
 """"""""""""""

-.. cpp:function:: CLogger::CLogger (unsigned nLogLevel, CTimer *pTimer = 0)
+.. cpp:function:: CLogger::CLogger (unsigned nLogLevel, CTimer *pTimer = 0, boolean bOverwriteOldest = TRUE)

 	Creates the instance of ``CLogger``. ``nLogLevel`` (0-4) determines, which log messages are included in the system log.
 Only messages with a log level smaller or equal to ``nLogLevel`` are considered. ``pTimer`` is a pointer to the system timer object.
 The time is not logged, if ``pTimer`` is zero.
 The following log levels are defined: